dylanh724/edgegap-unity-plugin-v2/README.md

 # v2

-This fork introduces an improved UI for the Edgegap Manager and a more-scalable backend for API calls:
+This fork introduces a full-stack set of improvements for the Edgegap Manager, including UI and more-scalable backend for API calls:

 ![Edgegap Settings Manager](https://i.imgur.com/IZfKF9q.png)